nightwatchjs/nightwatch-docs/guide/quickstarts/create-and-run-a-nightwatch-test.md

 #### Language - Javascript/Typescript

-Nightwatch [supports typescript][17] for test files after v1.6.0.
+Nightwatch [supports TypeScript][17] for test files after v1.6.0.
 So you can choose to have the test setup in Javascript or Typescript.

-<pre class="hide-indicator"><code class="language-bash">?
+<pre class="hide-indicator"><code>?
 What is your Language - Test Runner setup?
 (Use arrow keys)
 ❯ JavaScript - Nightwatch Test Runner
   JavaScript - Mocha Test Runner
   JavaScript - CucumberJS Test Runner